felipesanches/openscad/README.md

 After that, follow the Compilation instructions below.

-### Building for newer Linux distributions
+### Building for Linux

 First, make sure that you have development tools installed to get GCC.
-Then after you've cloned this git repository, use a package manager to download packages for the dependency libraries listed above.
-Convenience scripts are provided for some popular systems:

-    Ubuntu, Debian:    ./scripts/ubuntu-build-dependencies.sh
-    OpenSUSE:          ./scripts/opensuse-build-dependencies.sh
-    Fedora:            ./scripts/fedora-build-dependencies.sh

-Check your library versions to make sure they meet the minimum requirements listed above.
-After that follow the Compilation instructions below.

-### Building for older Linux or building without root access

-First, make sure that you have development tools installed to get GCC.
 Then after you've cloned this git repository, run the script that sets up the environment variables.

     source ./scripts/setenv-linbuild.sh

-Then run the script to download & compile all the prerequisite libraries above:
+Then run the script to compile all the prerequisite libraries above:

     ./scripts/linux-build-dependencies.sh

-Then add LD_LIBRARY_PATH=$HOME/openscad_deps to your ~/.bashrc After that, follow the Compilation instructions below.
+Then add $HOME/openscad_deps to your LD_LIBRARY_PATH.
+After that, follow the Compilation instructions below.

 ### Building for Windows